-As a teacher, 2021 has most likely been one of the most challenging years of your life.
-Without question, you deserve a good break to relax and recharge your batteries.
-However, switching off your ‘work-brain’ can be easier said than done, and it often takes a while to transition from juggling so many tasks and responsibilities each day to finally allowing yourself to rest.
+As a teacher, you’ve probably had another challenging year.
+Now you deserve a good break to relax and recharge your batteries.
+But switching off your ‘work brain’ can be easier said than done, and it often takes a while to transition from juggling so many tasks and responsibilities each day to finally allowing yourself to rest.

 On an average day, the brain uses roughly 20% of the body’s energy, making it the most energy-consuming organ in the body.
 This is why sometimes simply working at your computer can make you feel as tired as doing physical exercise.
-Due to the pandemic, your involuntary change of routine and naturally more sedentary lifestyle will have taken its toll on your brain.
-You may have over-stimulated the amygdala and created an imbalance in the use of white and grey matter.
+The pandemic has continued to take its toll on the brain, imposing sudden changes of routine and a more sedentary lifestyle.
+You may have over-stimulated your amygdala and created an imbalance in the use of white and grey matter.

 Uncertainty and overload accentuates the problem, as stress triggers the release of hormones.
-Those natural built-in alarm systems can occasionally be good, but over a long period can cause structural changes in your brain and impact the functioning of numerous organs throughout your body.
+Those natural built-in alarm systems can occasionally be good, but over a long period they can cause structural changes in your brain and affect the functioning of organs throughout your body.

 Adrenaline makes your heart beat faster and as a result, you get tired faster.
-Cortisol can derail digestion, sleep, memory, and concentration as well as increase appetite for comfort food.
-For more information on the physical impact of stress on your body, you can read this article or watch this video.
-It will therefore of course take time to reverse these effects.
+Cortisol can derail digestion, sleep, memory and concentration, as well as increasing appetite for comfort food.
+For more information on the physical impact of stress on your body, take a look at this article.
+Of course, it takes time to reverse these effects.
 You can start by being kind to yourself and being patient with your progress.

-As a Head of Year with a keen interest in the school community and their wellbeing, here are the best tips I have found to help to calm the mind and make sure you get the most out of your time away from the classroom this year.
+As a Head of Year with a keen interest in the school community and wellbeing, here are my top tips I have found for calming the mind and making the most of your time away from the classroom this year.

 1. Step away from work and electronic devices

-Try physically locking away your computer, tablets, and any teaching material.
+Try physically locking away your computer, tablets and any teaching material.
 If you don’t trust yourself, give the keys to a loved one.
-Put your phone on airplane mode to cancel out extra noise.
-Even in a resting state, the brain consumes about 20% of the body’s energy, so try to avoid any to-do lists or any important decisions.
+Put your phone on airplane mode when possible, to cancel out extra noise.
+Even in a resting state, the brain consumes about 20% of the body’s energy, so try to avoid any to-do lists or important decisions.
 Stay away from anything that requires too much emotion or thinking.
 You and your brain need to relax in order to truly unwind.